abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

 3. Execution and Result of Action
 ![](/assets/images/build-benchmark/execution_end_result.png)

-Note that for this example I had enabled `minify` which had significant impact on build time, which explains more than double build time when compared to base branch.
+Note that for this example I had enabled `minify` which had a significant impact on build time, which explains more than double build time when compared to the base branch.

 ## Github Code
 You can find this [workflow in action here](https://github.com/abhishekBansal/android-build-benchmark-github-actions/blob/master/.github/workflows/PRBuildBenchmark.yml).